Bio2Byte/constava/README.md

 # Write the fitted model out as a pickle
 csmodel.dump_pickle("grid_model.pkl")

-# Use the new model to analyze a confromational ensemble
+# Use the new model to analyze a conformational ensemble
 PDBID = "2mkx"
 input_files = glob.glob(f"./{PDBID}_dihedrals.csv")
 output_file = f"./{PDBID}_constava.csv"